eliasbayona/devcGaboroneDeeplearningmeetup/README.md

 ## PROJECTS

-1. Style transfer
+1. Style transfer and image classification
 * images and video files
 * segway into CNNs

-2. Sentiment analysis
+2. Sentiment analysis if we have time
 * segway into DNN